-First, evaluate your current plan to determine that there really may be a better option available to you.
+First, evaluate your current health insurance plan to determine that there really may be a better option available to you.
 Consider specific health insurance details, including:

 Think about the answers to these questions: